 - Financial Sustainability- The city council can best ensure our future prosperity by committing to a responsible and sustainable budget.
 This requires delicate balance to continue providing the highest quality services possible while also minimizing the tax burden, especially for low-income residents.
 The sensitive nature of budgetary challenges must be met with compassionate and capable leadership in this trying economic season, while keeping goals like aging in place and finding opportunities for affordable housing.

-- Smart Development- Hyattsville is growing and changing as we work together to create a stronger community.
+- Smart Development/Affordable housing- Hyattsville is growing and changing as we work together to create a stronger community.
 As we grow, we need to be mindful of the environment and our neighborhood’s multifaceted requirements.
 In order to stay a walk-able community that provides for everyone’s day-to-day needs, we need to make decisions that take into account the strength of our economy and commitment to the dignity of people at all stages of life.
-The city has to meet developers halfway to ensure affordable housing, to continue to make aging in place a priority, and protect the city’s infrastructure, including the tree canopy.
+The city has to meet developers halfway to ensure affordable housing, to continue to make aging in place a priority, and protect the city’s infrastructure, including the tree canopy and water mitigation efforts.